HashteriskGlobal/SentinelEye-WIDS/README.md

 ---

-Thank you for choosing SentinelEye-WIDS to secure your wireless network environment.
+Thank you for choosing SentinelEye-WIDS.
+Your feedback helps us improve and provide a more secure networking experience